civisanalytics/civis-services-shiny/README.md

   - An R script that will be run before the application is started.
 Used to install dependencies (i.e. `install.packages("somepackage")` or `devtools::install_github("someuser/somepackage@v1.0.0")`).
+  - If you have a lot of dependencies to install, you may want to consider creating a custom Docker image.
+Pre-installing dependencies via a custom Docker image can significantly speed up start-up times for your app.
 - `DESCRIPTION`
   - Mainly used to add metadata to project for Showcase mode.
   - See: [display-mode docs](https://shiny.rstudio.com/articles/display-modes.html)